clojurewerkz/neocons.docs/articles/traversing.md

 are certain well known algorithms that can be executed on graphs: for example, finding shortest path(s) between two nodes.
 A lot of Neo4J power comes from support for some of those algorithms and flexible graph traversal in general.

+Note that as the [Cypher query language](http://docs.neo4j.org/chunked/milestone/cypher-query-lang.html) matures, the traversal API becomes less frequently used and may be considered to be "low level" (in comparison).
+As such, please evaluate if your task at hand can be solved with a [Cypher query which Neocons supports](/articles/cypher.html).
+In the future, more and more functionality in Neocons will be refactored to use Cypher internally.

 ### Traversal overview

 Traversing the graph means following relationships between nodes and accumulating nodes (node traversal) or relationships (relationship